Twombs/GOGcli-GUI/README.md

 Download destination folder parameter is now supported (v0.8.0 gogcli.exe).

-Individual file validation now supported.
+Individual file and game validation now supported.

+Shutdown options now supported.

+Multiple games (up to 10), can now be downloaded via the 'Game Files Selector' window.

-See the Wiki link above, for more information.
+See the Wiki link above, for more information and a tutorial.

-See the First Beta Release!
+See the First Full Release!

 https://github.com/Magnitus-/gogcli